-5.1 Lyng Church of England Primary School adheres to child protection procedures that have been agreed locally through the Norfolk Safeguarding

-Children Partnership.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and the Norfolk Threshold Guidance.
+5.1 The Academy adheres to child protection procedures that have been agreed locally through the Norfolk Children's Safeguarding Partnership (NSCB).
+Where we identify children and families in need of support we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol/Suffolk Guidance and Protocols and the NSCB Threshold Guidance/SSCB Threshold Guidance

-- 5.2 Every member of staff including volunteers working with children at our school are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outline in this policy. - 5.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
+5.2 Every member of staff including volunteers working with children at our academy is advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outlined in this policy.

+5.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
 On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
 More often however, concerns accumulate over a period of time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
-In these circumstances, it is crucial that staff record and pass on concerns in accordance with this policy immediately to allow the DSL to build up a picture and access support for the child at the earliest opportunity.
-A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect. - 5.4 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy. - 5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
-Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated person.
-In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed system in the setting (see Appendix 1 for suggested template).
-Records should include: - a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome - 5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice & Duty Service (CADS) as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented. - 5.8 All referrals will be made in line with Norfolk Children's Services procedures as outlined in Appendix 3. - 5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS immediately.
+In these circumstances, it is crucial that staff record and pass on concerns in accordance with this policy to allow the DSL to build up a picture and access support for the child at the earliest opportunity.
+A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect.

+5.4 It is not the responsibility of academy staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
+All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy.

+5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our academy.
+Any member of staff or visitor to the academy who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated person.
+In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.

+5.6.
+All concerns about a child or young person should be reported without delay and recorded using the Trust approved online reporting system.
+Records should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome.

+5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice and Duty Service CADS/Suffolk MASH team as required.
+All information and actions taken, including the reasons for any decisions made, will be fully documented.

+5.8 All referrals will be made in line with Norfolk CADS procedures as outlined in Appendix 3.

+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS/Suffolk MASH immediately.
 Anybody can make a referral in these circumstances.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
 Concerns should always lead to help for the child at some point.